maneeshsandra/open-apps-sdk/CONTRIBUTING.md

 - Clear tool descriptions

 ### Testing
+- **Required**: Unit tests must be written for all new features and bug fixes
 - Unit tests for utilities and hooks
 - Integration tests for MCP servers
 - Component testing with React Testing Library
 - 80%+ code coverage target
+- Tests must pass before PR submission

 ### Documentation
 - JSDoc comments for public APIs